 It’s been more than a decade since heavy floods ravaged through parts of Brisbane, leaving many of its residents devastated with substantial flood damage to their homes.

 In 2011, it was predicted that property prices in the Brisbane flood zones would take a nosedive as a result of the catastrophic event.
 However, the outlook is a bit different 10 years on — the riverside properties and communities of Brisbane continue to thrive.
+In this article we provide some useful tips if you consider buying a house in a flood zone.

 Should you buy a property if it’s in one of Brisbane’s flood zones?

-Brisbane, including its many towns along the river, is a vibrant place to live.
+Brisbane, Queensland, including its many towns along the river, is a vibrant place to live.
 One of the reasons why the affected areas didn’t suffer much of a downturn is because it was eventually determined that the sudden flooding was a result of the Wivenhoe Dam gates being opened and water being released faster than they should have, which makes the tragedy preventable to some extent.

 That said, if you find a home that suits your budget and lifestyle in one of the flood prone areas, there are a few things that you must seriously consider before signing on the dotted line.